Linbin-Lai/DAS-Group-01/README.md

 <b><h2><center>Project Goal</center></h1></b>
 <br>

-Which household related variables influence the number of people living in a household?
-We should conduct an analysis to answer this question using a Generalised Linear Model (GLM).
-Following our analyses, we should then summarise results in the form of a presentation.
+Our aim is to investigate the factors affecting household size using a Generalized Linear Model (GLM).
+We'll share our findings through a detailed presentation.